-Growth and Underinvestment In a situation where capacity investments can overcome limits, if such investments are not made, S, B then growth stalls, which then rationalizes further underinvestment.
-Accidental Adversaries Two systems destroy their relationship through escalating retaliations for perceived injuries. В Attractiveness Principle In situations where a system faces multiple limiting or impeding factors, the tendency is to consider each factor separately to select which one to address first, rather than a strategy based on the interdependencies among the factors. В
+Growth and Underinvestment In a situation where capacity investments can overcome limits, if such investments are not made, then growth stalls, which then rationalizes further underinvestment.
+S, B Accidental Adversaries Two systems destroy their relationship through escalating retaliations for perceived injuries. В Attractiveness Principle In situations where a system faces multiple limiting or impeding factors, the tendency is to consider each factor separately to select which one to address first, rather than a strategy based on the interdependencies among the factors. В

-'''

 B-(Braun 2002); F1-(Forrester 1969); F2-(Forrester 1995); F3-(Forrester 2009); H-(Hardin 1968); M-(Meadows 1982); S-(Senge 1990).

-'''

-Relations among system archetypes were defined by Goodman and Kleiner (Goodman and Kleiner 1993/1994) and republished in Senge et al. (Senge et al. 1994).
+Relations among system archetypes were defined by Goodman and Kleiner (1993/1994) and republished in Senge et al. (1994).